 To take your marketing to the next level, familiarize yourself with aerial photo editing processes.
 There are so many workarounds for dealing with hefty 4k footage, salvaging shaky, overexposed, or underexposed footage.
 You can turn bland shots into mind-blowing images with editing techniques.
 If you’re using aerial video footage, editing it into a digestible video.
 You can polish it with editing, music, colour correction, motion graphics, and more!
 In fact, the bells and whistles are the key to creating a compelling listing video.

 If you’re looking to exercise your creative muscles and explore media possibilities with your very own drone, great!
 We hope this guide is helpful for you so you can get a head start.

-However, with so many hoops to jump through (in addition to learning the ins and outs of operating a drone in the first place), most real estate professionals simply entrust their aerial assets to a media professional.
+With many hoops to jump through, real estate professionals often entrust aerial assets to media professionals.
 That way, they can focus on other areas of their business.

 Our award-winning media team is equipped with the appropriate licenses, the latest gear, and the most up-to-date softwares to ensure you’re extracting all the possible benefits of aerial drone photos and videos.

 Feel free to reach out to our team at [email protected] for more information on how you can use aerials to market your business!